charisschomba/YDownloader/README.md

 git clone  https://github.com/charisschomba/YDownloader.git

-cd YDownloader
+for linux cd YDownloader,
+or
+for mac users cd YDownloader/Mac

-## Create a virtual environment in the root directory:
+## Create a virtual environment in the root directory using python3:

-virtualenv [name of virtualenv]
+virtualenv -p pytho3 [name of virtualenv]

 ## Activate the virtualenv: